DavidAbram/do-ssl/README.md

 Follow the instructions below:

-1. Enter the domains to issue certificates for in ``domains.txt`` (one domain per line), for example:
+1. On master server, enter the domains to issue certificates for in ``domains.txt`` (one domain per line), for example:
 ```
 example.com
 x.example.com